emmatinney/emmatinney.github.io/currentprojects.md

 Understanding how brain structure and function interact after a TBI

 ## Aerobic Fitness and Brain Health in Older Adults
-Understanding the relationship between aerobic fitness on brain health in older adults
+Understanding the relationship between aerobic fitness & brain health in older adults using a fixel based analysis